The library includes three service areas along with the Administrative office:

 Our staff is available to assist with your technology needs at the Tech Support desk.

 Contact us at the Tech Support Desk by calling 406-243-2953 or stopping by; we're located on the main level of the Mansfield Library in the Information Center.
-Contact John Greer, division head, at email@example.com.
+Contact John Greer, service head, at email@example.com.

 Located near the front entrance of Mansfield Library, circulation is an integral part of day-to-day activities.
 Circulation oversees the lending, shelving, maintenance, and retrieval of Mansfield Library materials and media.
 Learn more about checking out materials.